 Since 2001, no one has done more to create profitable, long-term relationships between merchants and payment processing companies than Performance Card Service and our team of industry veterans.
-No matter where they operate, our high-risk domestic and offshore merchant account providers offer cutting-edge fraud prevention technologies, aggressive risk management departments and precise underwriting criteria.
+No matter where they operate, our high-risk merchant account providers supply cutting-edge fraud prevention technologies, aggressive risk management departments and precise underwriting criteria.
 At the same time, they also maintain some of the highest approval rates in the industry.
 Simply put, Performance Card Service is the premier source for payment processing solutions that address merchants' specific needs.

 High-Risk Merchant Processing